Lazytangent/aws-s3-just-storage/README.md

 ![aws-s3-upload-permissions]

 You should arrive at an upload status page, and it might take a second before your files get uploaded.
-Once the files have been successfully uploaded,
+Once the files have been successfully uploaded, you can click on the "Close" button in the upper right hand corner of the page.
+This will take you back to your bucket's page, and it should show the items that were just uploaded.

 ![aws-s3-upload-status]